Matze739/one-team-excercise/README.md

 $ npm install
 $ npm run serve
 ```
+### Branching model

+as a simple and easy working branching model we would like to start with, the branching model from Vincent Driessen.
+For detailed information and description please check (https://nvie.com/posts/a-successful-git-branching-model/?)

 ### Plugins

 Here should be a list of all plugins which we are using.